threefoldfoundation/threefold_data/content/blog/tf_chain/tf_chain.md

 <br/>

 It orchestrates the provisioning of compute, storage and network on the ThreeFold Grid via [Zero-OS](https://threefold.io/tech/zero-os), removing all forms of intermediaries present in today’s centralized IT infrastructures.
-Put simply, TF Chain allows people to provision cloud services in a 100% decentralized way.
+Put simply, TF Chain allows people to provide and use cloud resources in a 100% decentralized way.

 ## What does TF Chain do?